urbien/vortexhealing/README.md

 - Fear of public speaking (e.g. via an MBA school)
 - Elected to public office that have deep wound
 - Relief for side-effects of cancer treatments like chemo or radiation (via marihuana dispenseries??)

+# For VortexHealing Teachers
+## Modular site
+Similar to a site for practicioners, but also classes, their reviews, discussions

+## Internship program for VortexHealing teachers
+There is a currebtly a skills gap between graduating from the vortex class and becoming a professional healer.
+To successfully bridge that gap, there is a need for more support from teachers.
+COnsider this an equivalent of the internship program that

+- Energetic support for a group of students doing healing sessions on themselves or a partner
+- Monitoring healing sessions of students, review and evaluation afterwards
+- Healing office with lead practicioner and junior practicioners